75+ Incredible Cryptocurrency Statistics (2023)

 Cryptocurrency has exploded over the past decade.

 In 2013, there were only 7 cryptocurrencies.
 Today, there are over 20,000 active cryptocurrencies.
-Collectively, cryptocurrencies hold close to $1 trillion in value.
+Collectively, cryptocurrencies hold over $1 trillion in value.

 As big as crypto is, there’s still a ton of room for growth.
 Adoption rates are especially high in Southeast Asia, but less than 1 in 5 Americans currently own any form of crypto.
 Meanwhile, cryptocurrencies are banned over 20% of the world’s countries.